Careers in counseling

 With your master’s degree, you may work in numerous settings.
 In addition to working directly with clients, consider a career in geriatric, recreational, behavioral health, genetic, or pastoral counseling.
 You could work in a community mental health center, correctional facility, homeless shelter, inpatient or outpatient facility, or wellness center.

-Prepare for a career in clinical supervision, education, or research after earning a doctorate in counseling.
 Completion of this degree typically requires 4 years, and you can earn a:

 - Ph.D. in mental health counseling

 - Ph.D. in marriage and family therapy

 Before you apply to a doctorate program, complete the prerequisites.
 In most cases, you will need a license in a major counseling specialization, such as mental health (professional or clinical) counseling, marriage and family therapy, substance abuse counseling, school counseling, or rehabilitation counseling.

 In your doctorate program, you will complete at least 48 credits in courses that cover counseling, leadership and advocacy, supervision, teaching, and research and scholarship.
 Also, complete a 100-hour practicum, a 600-hour clinical internship and research, plus an independent dissertation or a portfolio or published articles.